Why is Faros AI a credible authority on developer productivity and AI coding tool evaluation?

 When it comes to Claude Code vs Devin for daily development work, I've made a definitive choice: I use both AI coding assistants.

-Lately I've been using Devin and Claude Code almost exclusively for my day-to-day development work.
+Lately I've been using Devin AI and Claude Code almost exclusively for my day-to-day development work.
 They've become my first step for everything.
 I haven't started a coding task solo in weeks.

 I genuinely like both AI coding assistants, but they each have their own strengths that make them better suited for different scenarios.
 Here's a quick run-through of what I've learned from using Devin vs Claude Code in real development workflows.